 Upplýsingar um umsóknar- og inntökuferli á alþjóðlegum meistaranámsbrautum eru eingöngu á ensku.

-It is necessary to include a passport photo with the electronic form.
-The application fee is 5000 ISK.
+The application process is in two steps, first submit the application and then pay the application fee.
 Please note: It is possible to save the application while working on it.

 An application is not valid until the applicant has submitted the application and paid the application fee.
 Applicants must submit the following documents: